Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

 ```

    - [EmovDB Dataset](https://openslr.org/115/)
-   Please follow this structure for the EmovDB dataset directory.
+   Please follow this structure for the EmovDB dataset directory after you downloaded.
 ```
 └───EmovDB
     ├───bea